 - For 15 years, MSOL graduates have been making a leadership difference in Greater Cincinnati.

 - MSOL graduates have gone to pursue and attain doctoral degrees.

-Students can begin the program in June, September or January.
+Students begin the program in August.
 Classes occur on 5 to 7 Saturdays over the course of the semester.
-Small classes, usually 8-12 students, facilitated in a seminar format, foster an encouraging, cooperative learning environment.
+The small classes are facilitated in a seminar format, which fosters an encouraging, cooperative learning environment.